Cocoon-Data-Transformation/cocoon/README.md

 🌐 Cocoon only shares a sample of data externally for OpenAI API calls.

-🚫 Keep in mind, the OpenAI API is not HIPAA compliant.
-We recommend using anonymized or privatized data for trials.
+🚫 Keep in mind the OpenAI API is not HIPAA compliant.
+We recommend using anonymized or privatized data sample for trials.

 🛡️ For HIPAA compliance, consider these options:
 1) 🏥 **Azure OpenAI Service**: Apply at [HIPAA Compliance on Azure](https://learn.microsoft.com/en-us/answers/questions/1245418/hipaa-compliance).
 This process may take a few weeks.